David-Maura-Rodgers/JavaScript_Project_2/README.md

 - __JavaScript Code__
   - I looked online at W3 Schools and MDN to get a better understanding of JavaScript concepts when writing the script.
-  - I had a look at stack Overflow on numerous occasions, and though I did try several snippets of code in my project, I never ended up using any of it as it never worked as I needed it to for what I was doing
+  - I had a look at Stack Overflow on numerous occasions, and though I did try several snippets of code in my project, I never ended up using any of it as it never worked as I needed it to for what I was doing
   - I did however, receive a lot of help in the mentor sessions and guidance on similar projects to get started, along with quite a few online tutor sessions to help me through the logic of what I was trying to achieve with my script

 ### Media
-- The background image is from This Open Source site: https://pixabay.com/illustrations/question-mark-pile-questions-symbol-2492009/
+- The background image is from this Open Source site: https://pixabay.com/illustrations/question-mark-pile-questions-symbol-2492009/